-Fig. 1 Quite a different setting: Housing in Southwark and Chelsea in London (Oli Scarff/ Getty Images)
+Fig. 1 Quite a different setting: Housing in Southwark (left) and Chelsea (right) in London

 So what exactly is it in the picture that gives us the most information about the wellbeing of an area’s residents?
 Can specific objects – such as cars or plants – in an image tell us something about health inequalities?

 In my Master’s thesis, I explored these questions seeking to determine whether we can use heuristics – such as objects detected in imagery – to predict inequality outcomes.
 By identifying hypothetical predictor variables one can make the outputs of a neural network a little bit more interpretable.

 For this purpose, I used a pretrained neural network to identify specific pre-defined visual markers of social and health related status with an object detection algorithm in London.
 Using an algorithm that has been trained on a different, labelled dataset is a common machine learning practise and is called ‘transfer learning’.
 The algorithm is trained on objects that are included in the widely used data set called Common Objects in Context (COCO), and contain images of people, cars, plants and bicycles, etc..
 After training the algorithm on the labelled dataset, it was used to analyse over half a million panoramic Google Street View images capturing the London area.